Skip to main content

 Technology at airports and their impact on workers

-The report explores how new technologies are transforming the aviation industry.
+Our recent report, Technological Changes at Airports and Their Impact on Workers’, explores how new technologies, intended to increase efficiency and reduce costs, are transforming the aviation industry.
 Airports worldwide are rapidly adopting automation, artificial intelligence, and digital tools to streamline operations.
-However, these advancements often come at the expense of workers' rights and job quality, and when these systems fail, they lead to significant delays and disruption, as recently witnessed.
+However, these advancements often come at the expense of workers' rights and job quality, and when these systems fail, they can lead to significant delays and disruption, as recently witnessed.

 Key findings from our report reveal that while technology can potentially ease workloads and improve safety, it is frequently introduced without adequate consideration of its negative impacts.
 Workers in security operations, passenger handling, and baggage handling are particularly affected - facing intensified workloads, increased aggression from passengers, and heightened surveillance.